Cranbaerry/A.R.E.S/README.md

 Plans:

-	-A main server containing all avatrs ever logged by the logger mod/GUI, this will be opted out by default.
+	-A main server containing all avatars ever logged by the logger mod/GUI, this will be opted out by default.
 If you wish to participate in this once the feature realeases you will have to manually edit your configuration to opt-in to supporting the server!

 Installation: